syl22-00/pocketsphinx.js/README.md

 On Google Chrome, launch it with `--disable-web-security`.

+### 3. Test library

+A test library is also generated, `test_lib.html`.
+Open it in your browser, start a JavaScript console and interact with it with:

+    $ x=Module.cwrap('initialize')
+    $ y=x()

+It should return 0 if successful.

 ### 2. Acoustic model

 The `am` folder contains an acoustic model trained with [SphinxTrain](http://cmusphinx.sourceforge.net/wiki/tutorialam).
 It is built using the [RM1](http://www.speech.cs.cmu.edu/databases/rm1/index.html) corpus, semi-continuous, with 200 senones.

+### 3. PocketSphinx

+pocketsphinx.js ships with PocketSphinx and Sphinxbase version 0.8 without modification except that the `model` folder of PocketSphinx (which contains large acoustic and language models) was not included.